Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Gravity field recovery

-Averaged values of root mean square square of the error degree of the geoid height from the ll-sst, cross-track gradiometry and their combination up to spherical harmonic degree 180 are shown in the Fig.~\ref{error_degree_variances_combination}.
-Here, the assumptions were 1 month measurement span without errors due to background models, drag-free regime, orbit with altitude \qty{246}{\km}, inclination \qty{89}{\degree} and inter-satellite separation \qty{193}{\km}.
-The blue curve in Fig.~\ref{error_degree_variances_combination} corresponds solely to the ll-sst solution.
+Averaged values of the of the error degree variance in geoid height for the ll-SST, cross-track gradiometry and their combination up to SH degree 180 are shown in Fig.~\ref{error_degree_variances_combination}.
+Here, the assumptions were a measurement span of one month without errors due to background models, a drag-free regime and orbits with an altitude of \qty{246}{\km}, an inclination of \qty{89}{\degree} and an inter-satellite separation of \qty{193}{\km}.
+The blue curve in Fig.~\ref{error_degree_variances_combination} corresponds solely to the ll-SST solution.
 Periodic oscillations were already discussed earlier (see Fig.~\ref{GFR_NGGM_degree_variances}).
 They are caused by the drift of the SuperSTAR EA at low frequencies and orbital resonance effects \citep[][]{Kvas.2019}.
 The orange curve in Fig.~\ref{error_degree_variances_combination} represents the solution from the cross-track gradiometry.
 The combined solution (green curve) shows the improvement that can be obtained up to degree 180.

-In terms of the difference between recovered and reference gravity fields in EWH, Fig.~\ref{GFR_combination} shows the gravity field solution on global maps and SH error spectra.
-The left column corresponds to the ll-sst scenario, which resulted \qty{\pm15}{\m} EWH difference.
-The middle column shows the cross-track gradiometry result $V_{yy}$ as difference to the reference gravity field at the order of \qty{\pm15}{\m} EWH, having no North-South stripes.
+In terms of the difference between recovered and reference gravity fields in EWH, Fig.~\ref{GFR_combination} shows the gravity field solutions on a global map and the SH error spectra.
+The left column corresponds to the ll-SST scenario, which resulted in a difference of \qty{\pm15}{\m} EWH.
+The middle column shows the cross-track gradiometry result $V_{yy}$ with differences to the reference gravity field at the same order of \qty{\pm15}{\m} EWH, but without stripes in North-South direction.
 Finally, the right column shows the combined result.
-The recovered gravity field model differs by \qty{\pm6}{\m} EWH from EIGEN-6c4.
+The recovered gravity field model differs by only \qty{\pm6}{\m} EWH from EIGEN-6c4.
 The 2D SH error spectra (lower row) also shows the improvement of the combined solution.